Which Language Should I Learn?

-Checking to see which foreign language classes are offered by local community colleges gives you an idea of the big picture concerning available resources.
-Even if you decide to learn a language through an online course, access to community learning aids such as live one-on-one tutoring and conversation groups can help you over rough patches.
+Check which languages your local community college offers.
+Even if you decide to learn a language through an online course, access to community learning never hurts.
+Live one-on-one tutoring and conversation groups can help you over rough patches.

 If learning a new language for the purpose of travel is on the agenda, then, of course, you’ll choose the language of the country that most appeals to you as a travel destination.

-Language proficiency is a sought-after skill in virtually all career fields, but that doesn’t mean all languages are created equal in this regard.
+Proficiency in any foreign language looks good on a resumé.
+But, that doesn’t mean all languages are created equal in this regard.
 For instance, if you’re currently employed by a school district and your community has a significant number of residents who speak Spanish, learning that language will likely help you advance in your career.

 Anyone who works in the U.S. at a job requiring direct contact with the general public can benefit from learning Spanish.
 Many employers even offer tuition assistance programs.

-If you work for a company that engages in global trading, consider choosing your new language from among the countries your firm does business with.
-If you haven’t quite found your feet on your personal career path, but aspire to work in international trade, those with proficiency in German, Mandarin, and Japanese are currently in high demand, and it’s likely they will be for decades to come.
+If you work for a company that has international partners, consider choosing your new language from the countries your firm does business with.
+If your firm doesn’t, but you have dream of a career in international trade, consider German, Mandarin, and Japanese.
+These are currently in high demand, and it’s likely they will be for decades to come.